Disc integration: Function of

 If the function to be revolved is a function of y, the following integral will obtain the volume of the solid of revolution:

 where R(y) is the distance between the function and the axis of rotation.
 This works only if the axis of rotation is vertical (example: x = 4 or some other constant).

 Washer method

 To obtain a hollow solid of revolution (the “washer method”), the procedure would be to take the volume of the inner solid of revolution and subtract it from the volume of the outer solid of revolution.
 This can be calculated in a single integral similar to the following:

-where R_{O}(x) is the function that is farthest from the axis of rotation and R_{I}(x) is the function that is closest to the axis of rotation.
+where R_{O}(x) is the function that is furthest from the axis of rotation and R_{I}(x) is the function that is closest to the axis of rotation.
 For example, the next figure shows the rotation along the x-axis of the red "leaf" enclosed between the square-root and quadratic curves:

 The volume of this solid is:

 One should take caution not to evaluate the square of the difference of the two functions, but to evaluate the difference of the squares of the two functions.

 (This formula only works for revolutions about the x-axis.)